ad-dp/DS-200_data_science_project/README.md

 Analysis: This provides a high-level administrative overview of state-level performance.
 While it's useful for comparison, it's important to remember that these are averages.
 A state with a high average score may still have underperforming districts.
 This chart is a starting point for a more granular, district-level investigation.

-How to Run the Analysis
-Clone this repository to your local machine.

-Open the relevant Python script (rd_analysis_colab.py or education_analysis_colab.py) in a Google Colab notebook.

-Upload the source CSV data file to your Colab session.

-Update the file_path variable in the script to match the name of your uploaded file.

-Run the cells in the notebook to perform the analysis and regenerate the plots.